ACOTSAE/txt.vim/README.md

 ## Fix log

+0.2.1
 * Added special symbols such as "├、└、─" to highlight
 * Highlights caused by unclosed quotes and parentheses will end at the end of the line

+0.2.2
+* Now the dash can be highlighted correctly
+* Fixed an error that resulted in incorrect matching range for paired symbols

 ## Installation